atchekho/harmpi/exercises.md

 * Bondi accretion

 	Set `WHICHPROBLEM` to `BONDI_PROBLEM_1D` in [decs.h](decs.h).
+Note: a good total resolution is 256x1x1

-Plot the profiles of density at a few times in a simulation.
+	* Plot the profiles of density at a few times in a simulation.
 Determine the position of the sonic surface.
-Note: a good total resolution is 256x1x1

 ### 1D magnetized problems